 experience gained in the implementation of the thresholds in annexes I and II; and their possible revision; and

 a possible inclusion of other relevant aspects, such as information on on-site transfers, storage, the specification of reporting requirements for diffuse sources or the development of criteria for including pollutants under this Protocol.

+This analytical work and its information exchange could also cover experience gained in areas identified in paragraph 39 of the report on the development of the Protocol on PRTR (ECE/MP.PRTR/WG.1/2019/6).

-In the light of the information shared, and based on inputs by Parties and observers, will draw up a comprehensive report with the assistance of the Bureau;
+In the light of the information shared, and based on inputs by Parties and relevant stakeholders, will draw up a comprehensive report with the assistance of the Bureau;

-Will consider this report at its eighth meeting, as a basis for recommending to the Meeting of the Parties the adoption of the report as a reference document for Parties.
+Request the Bureau to submit this report for consideration of the Working Group at its eighth meeting, so that the Working Group recommends to the Meeting of the Parties at its fourth session the adoption of the report as a reference document for Parties.